giantswarm/crossplane-gs-apis/apidocs/rccwithregionlookups.xaws.crossplane.giantswarm.io.md

 |Type     |string|
 |Required |No|

 Allowed Values:

 - single-az
 - cross-az

 AzMode specifies the Availability Zone mode of the cluster.

 This parameter is only valid when the Engine parameter is memcached.
 For resiliance, we recommend setting the AzMode parameter to cross-az and this is the default value.
 In this mode, the number of nodes must be > 1 If memcached is selected, the number of nodes will default to 3, one per availability zone.

-  Valid values are:
-  - single-az: The cluster is created in a single Availability Zone.
-  - cross-az: The cluster is created across multiple Availability Zones.

 #### `.spec.rdsCacheClusterSpec.cache.cacheClusters[*].engine`